Backlink removal services became very popular in 2012, after the release of Google Penguin.

 Sort your links by their Domain Authority, Page Authority, Trust Flow, Citation Flow, Spam Score, anchor texts, MozRank, TLD, Google index status, number of external links and more.

 Take the backlinks with the worst metrics one by one and determine if it’s worth keeping them or not.

 You can learn more about filtering backlinks by reading my previous posts, “How to identify and remove backlinks that are hurting your rankings” and “What backlinks you should disavow.”

 6. When you find a link you want to remove, click on the settings icon, from the left side of the link row.

 Then choose to edit and add a tag to your backlink, to easily find it later.
 It’s best to use simple tags, like “delete.”

-7. Go to the Reports page from Monitor Backlinks, and use the filters to generate customizable graphic charts with details about your links.
+7. Go to the Link Analysis page on Monitor Backlinks, and use the filters to generate customizable graphic charts with details about your links.

 The SEO reports will give you a different perspective on your backlinks.

 8. After you’re done tagging the backlinks you want to remove, you can find and get a list of them by using the top filters button and clicking on “Tags.”